GSA/idmanagement.gov/_sell/fipsannouncements.md

 POSTED: October 15, 2021

-PACS FRTC v1.4.2 Revision B has been published and is in effect immediately.
+PACS FRTC v1.4.2 Rev B has been published and is in effect immediately.
 This revision includes the following:

-- Mobile / Handheld FRTC Test Cases (Section 8) re-enstated
+- Mobile / Handheld FRTC Test Cases (Section 8) are re-enstated.
-- Corrections and clarifications to existing test cases
+- Corrections and clarifications to existing test cases.

-Full change og can be found in the change log document.
+Full change log can be found in the [FRTC 1.4.2 RevB Change Log](../../docs/FRTC-142-RevB-Change_Log.pdf){:target="_blank"} document.

 # PACS FRTC v1.4.2 Update Released